 The median dose per infusion to successfully treat the primary bleeding episode was 133 units per kg and a median total dose of 1523 units per kg.
 In the initial 24 hour period, a median of 3 infusions (median dose 200 U/kg) were utilized in the clinical study.
 When treatment was required beyond 24 hours, a median of 10.5 infusions (median dose 100 U/kg) were given for a median of 6 days to control a bleeding episode.

-- Advise patients to report any adverse reactions or problems following OBIZUR administration to their physician or healthcare provider.
+- to report any adverse reactions or problems following OBIZUR administration to their physicians or healthcare provider.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.